sdiehl28/baseball-analytics/README.md

 2. Each observation forms a row.
 3. Each type of observational unit forms a table (or csv file).

-The Retorsheet data is not distributed as csv files, but as text files which have play-by-play information.
-This data will be parsed and aggregated to the game level, using open source parsers from Dr. T. L. Turocy as described below.
-The description of the generated csv files can also be generated from the parsers.
-These descriptions have been generated and copied to the `data/retrosheet` directory.
+#### Retrosheet Overview

+Retrosheet has play-by-play data for every MLB game since 1974.
+Data is available since 1918 with older years having somewhat more missing data.
+Open source parsers from Dr. T. L. Turocy will be used to parse and summarize the play-by-play data.
+The **cwdaily** parser will generate a csv file **per player per game**.
+This csv file is tidy.
+The **cwgame** parser will generate a csv file that contains statistics for both teams per game and as well as game specific information such as attendance.
+This csv file is difficult to work with and will be restructured to to **per team per game** and **per game** csv files.

+The description of the column headings for the parser generated csv files has been created and copied to `data/retrosheet` as cwdaily_datadictionary.txt and cwgame_datadictionary.txt.

-As of December 2019, Lahman has data through the 2018 season whereas Retrosheet has data through the 2019 season.
+As of December 2019, Retrosheet has data through the 2019 season.

 ### Field Names

 The field names in both datasets are based on standard baseball statistic abbreviations.
 See for example: https://en.wikipedia.org/wiki/Baseball_statistics

+The field names have been changed as little as possible in order to meet Pandas and SQL naming conventions.

-The field names in Lahman will be changed from CamelCase to snake_case.
-The field names in both datasets will be changed to lowercase.
-Lahman's "gidp" will be renamed to "gdp" to match the abbreviation used in Retrosheet.
-There are two Lahman field names that are not valid identifiers and these will be modified: 2B -> b_2b and 3B -> b_3b.
+The field names in Lahman are changed from CamelCase to all lowercase snake_case.
+The field names created by the Retrosheet parsers are changed from upper case to lower case.
+Invalid identifiers, such as 2B and 3B are changed to b_2B and b_3B.

+There are two acceptable abbreviations for "grounded into double play", gidp and gdp.
+Lahman's "gidp" will be renamed to "gdp" to match Retrosheet.

 ### Data Wrangling

-Non-standard parsing of dates and times will be performed.
-A heuristic to determine game start time will be used (as am/pm is missing).
-Other custom data processing will be performed as needed.
+Custom parsing of dates and times will be performed.
+The cwgame output will be made tidy.

+Data will be cleaned so that "primary keys" are unique.
+Extremely few records require modification, but as most data processing relies on having a set of fields which uniquely identify a record, this cleaning is required.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
 Likewise, for integer fields with missing values, the new Pandas Int64 (and its relatives) can be used instead of requiring a float datatype.

 Datatype optimizations per column are persisted to disk for each corresponding csv file with the suffix `_types.csv`.
-The function **from_csv_with_types()** and **to_csv_with_types()** are supplied to use the csv files with Pandas data types.
+The Python functions **from_csv_with_types()** and **to_csv_with_types()** have been written to  allow persistence of data to csv files without losing data type information.

 ### Data Validation